synox/quizlet-google-spreadsheets-sync/README.md

-# Google Sheets to Quizlet Sync
+# Sync words from a google spreadsheet to Quizlet
 This script synchronized a sheet from Google Spreadsheets to Quizlet.

 While Quizlet has easy ways to import vocabulary from a sources like spreadsheets and CSV files, there is no simple way to continually update sets from an external data source like a Google Sheet.
 This script lets you keep using Sheets as the primary mechanism for editing and adding to your sets.